 Don’t fool yourself.
-You’re not going to be able to save fifty percent of your income if sixty already goes on housing costs.
-Save what you can, but don’t leave yourself short for essentials.
+You’re not going to be able to save fifty per cent of your income if sixty already goes on housing costs.
+Save what you can, but don’t leave yourself short on essentials.
 Sit down and create some SMART goals.
 That is that they are specific, measurable, achievable, realistic, and time-sensitive.

 Build a plan that works for you.